 Clinical Teaching Experience (CTE)

 - The clinical teaching experience (CTE) route requires an additional screening process.
 Selected candidates serve 15 weeks in a non-paid position with a cooperating mentor teacher.
-We are accepting applications for the CTE Spring 2019 from October 4, 2018 to October 26, 2018.
+We are accepting applications for the CTE Fall 2019 from February 28, 2019 to March 22, 2019.
 CTE Application form.

 - Upon successful completion of all program requirements, participants are recommended for a Texas Standard Certificate.
 The Educator Preparation Programs Advisory Board considers recommendations and gives approval for certification.